zabbix/ansible-collection/plugins/README.md

   selectTags: 'extend'

 # Grouping with keyed_group.
 # Jinja pattern will be used as a key for grouping.
-As a result, we will have groups corresponding to the tag names in Zabbix.
+As a result, we will have groups corresponding to the tag name in Zabbix.
 keyed_groups:
   - key: zabbix_tags | map(attribute='tag')
     separator: ""
 ```

 ### Example 11
-For searching by `Location` tag and grouping by tag values.
+For searching by the `Location` tag and grouping by tag values.
 In this example, hosts will be grouped by tag value.
 If you have the tags: (Location: Riga, Location: Berlin),
 then the following groups will be created: Riga, Berlin.